yc3136/unriddle/README.md

 3. Enter your Gemini API key (see instructions above)
 4. Set your preferred context window size (in words)
 5. Changes are saved automatically

+### Font Configuration (Popup Font Customization)
+Unriddle lets you control the font used for LLM responses in the in-page popup:

+- **Dynamic Font (default):** The popup matches the font family and size of your selected text for seamless integration with any website.
+- **Custom Font:** Choose from a wide selection of browser-supported fonts (Arial, Times New Roman, Roboto, etc.) and set your preferred font size.
+A live preview is shown as you adjust the settings.

+To configure:
+1. Open the settings page
+2. Scroll to the "Font Configuration" section
+3. Select either "Use dynamic font" or "Use custom font"
+4. If using custom font, pick your font family and size, and see the live example
+5. Save your settings

+Your font preference will be used for all future LLM responses in the popup.

 ### API Key Management (Bring Your Own Key)